clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

         \item[] \texttt{indices <- sample(100, size=100, replace=TRUE, prob=fitness/sum(fitness))}
         \item[] \texttt{new\_population <- population[indices,]}
     \end{itemize}
-    \ask If one population member has fitness 20 and all the other population members have fitness 1, what is the probability that a child will inherit its genome from this one population member?
+    \ask If one population member has fitness 10 and all the other population members have fitness 1, what is the probability that a child will inherit its genome from this one population member?
 What do you expect to happen with the population?
-    \action Repeat this process 100 times by using a script and plot the result.
-If you feel like doing some implementation yourself, you can do this by creating a for-loop that executes the previous bits of codes 100 times, storing the fitness of every population in a vector.
+    \action To simulate the evolution of the population, we want to repeat this process several times and plot the average fitness over time.
+If you like programming, you can try to do the implementation yourself.
+You should create a for-loop that executes the previous bits of code 100 times, storing the fitness of every population in a vector.
 To plot your results, use:\begin{itemize}
         \item[] \texttt{plot(seq(1,100,1), av\_fitness, type="l", ann=FALSE)}
     \end{itemize}
     (Assuming you stored the fitness values in av\_fitness).
     \item[] To label your axes and titles use:\begin{itemize}
         \item[] \texttt{title(main="title", xlab="x label", ylab="y label")}
     \end{itemize}
     Alternatively, you can use the provided script \texttt{lab-2.R}.
 You can run a script in R by typing \verb|source('scriptname')| in the command line.
-Make sure you are in the correct folder, otherwise the script will not be found!
+You should make sure that both the file \texttt{lab-2.R} and the file \texttt{auxiliary\_functions.R} are available to R. If you are working in R-studio, the easiest way to do this, is to put them both in the same folder and set this folder as the \textit{working directory} of R-studio.
+Look at this website \url{https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces} to find out how to do that for your version of R-studio.
 You can use tab for auto completion.

     \askstar You will notice the fitness stops increasing quite early in the simulation.
 Why is this?
 \end{itemize}